Refugees for life

 Right of return

-Palestinians who were forcibly displaced or expelled from their homes in what is now “Israel” and their descendants, who maintain essential ties to the region, have a legal right of return under international law.
-However, it seems unlikely that Palestinians will be able to return to their homes (many of which have already been destroyed) or their original towns and cities in the near future.
-Israel has never accepted the rights of the Palestinians, and they have received no compensation for their losses, with little chance of return.
-The vast majority of Palestinians are also unable to access resettlement, to partially alleviate their suffering, especially in places like Syria and Gaza, where their status is uncertain, and Lebanon, where they suffer systematic discrimination.
+Palestinians who were forcibly displaced or expelled from their homes in what is now “Israel” and their descendants, who retain their essential links to the region, have a legal right to return under international law.
+However, it seems unlikely that Palestinians will be able to return to their homes (many of which have already been destroyed) or to their original towns and cities in the near future.
+Israel has never accepted the rights of Palestinians, and they have received no compensation for their losses, with little prospect of return.
+The vast majority of Palestinians are also denied access to resettlement, to partially alleviate their suffering, especially in places like Syria and Gaza, where their status is uncertain, and Lebanon, where they face systematic discrimination.

-Palestinian refugees have suffered widespread displacement on multiple occasions over the past decades, and some have lost their homes more than once.
-In 1967, some 300.000 Palestinians were displaced after “Israel” occupied the West Bank, including East Jerusalem, the Gaza Strip and the Palestinian territories.
-Since then, tens of thousands of people living in the occupied Palestinian territories have been left homeless due to Israel's aggressive land confiscations, illegal Israeli settlement policies, home demolitions, and forced displacement of Palestinians.
+Palestinian refugees have faced widespread displacement on multiple occasions over the past decades, with some losing their homes more than once.
+In 1967, some 300.000 Palestinians were displaced after Israel occupied the West Bank, including East Jerusalem, the Gaza Strip and the Palestinian territories.
+Since then, tens of thousands of people living in the Occupied Palestinian Territories have been rendered homeless due to Israel’s aggressive land confiscations, illegal Israeli settlement policies, home demolitions and forced displacement of Palestinians.
 Military attacks, especially in Gaza, have made the displacement and dispossession of Palestinians, including Palestinian refugees in Jordan, Lebanon and Syria, even more precarious.

-Of course, the situation in Gaza is not improving, where the recent conflict with “Israel” has added fuel to the fire of the poverty crisis.
-Gaza, which covers 360 square kilometers, is home to almost 2,3 million people in densely populated areas, including 1,9 million Palestinian refugees.
-Years of conflict and economic blockade have left 80% of the population dependent on international aid, while continued divisions among Palestinians exacerbate the humanitarian and service delivery crisis.
+Of course, the situation is not getting any better in Gaza, where the recent conflict with Israel has added fuel to the poverty crisis.
+Gaza, which covers 360 square kilometres, is home to nearly 2,3 million people in densely populated areas, including 1,9 million Palestinian refugees.
+Years of conflict and economic blockade have left 80% of the population dependent on international aid, while continuing divisions among Palestinians exacerbate the humanitarian and service delivery crisis.
 The economy and employment opportunities have been devastated, leading to the impoverishment and deterioration of an educated and skilled community.

-The number of Palestinian refugees in Gaza who depend on UNRWA for food aid has grown from fewer than 80.000 refugees in 2000 to almost one million today.
-Access to drinking water and electricity remains in constant crisis, affecting almost all aspects of daily life.
-Drinking water is not available to 95% of the population, and although electricity supply has recently improved, peaking at 12 hours a day since October 2018, power outages, coupled with the recent escalation of the conflict with “Israel” continue to undermine the availability of basic services, particularly healthcare, water, sanitation and the fragile economy in Gaza.
+The number of Palestinian refugees in Gaza relying on UNRWA for food aid has grown from fewer than 80.000 refugees in 2000 to nearly one million today.
+Access to clean water and electricity remains in constant crisis, affecting almost every aspect of daily life.
+Clean water is unavailable to 95 per cent of the population, and although electricity supply has recently improved, peaking at 12 hours a day since October 2018, power outages, coupled with the recent escalation of the conflict with Israel, continue to undermine the availability of basic services, particularly healthcare, water, sanitation and the fragile economy in Gaza.

 Kholoud Faqawi She is a Palestinian journalist.
 She was born and lives in the Gaza Strip.